scottstav/wreccless/README.md

 ccl ui
 ```

 A full-screen terminal interface for managing workers.
-Launch it and everything is at your fingertips.

 ### Dashboard